-These courses will be offered Monday through Thursday at 11:00-11:50 am in the Noel Fine Arts Center unless specified.
+These courses will be offered Monday through Thursday at 11:00-11:50 am in the Noel Fine Arts Center.
 Class sizes will vary between 15 and 25, depending on the class.
 Enrollment will be open on a first-come, first-served basis.
 All classes cost $60.
-The Music Theory for Teens class has an additional $10 fee.

-NEW!
-Movie Themes for String Orchestra (for students who are enrolled in any string orchestra class at ASI or in an orchestra at home) will be taught both weeks by Dr. Tim Mutschlecner, cello teacher at the Aber Suzuki Center and is on the ASI faculty.
+Movie Themes for String Orchestra (for students who are enrolled in any string orchestra class at ASI or in an orchestra at home) will be offered both weeks by Dr. Tim Mutschlecner, a member of the cello faculty at both ASC and ASI.

 Origami (all instruments and parents, age 7-adult) is an ancient Japanese art form where students will learn how to create shapes by folding paper.
-The class will be taught by Mrs. Mary Thomas, who grew up in Japan.
-She has lived for 40 years in Stevens Point and has served as a church organist and has a piano studio.
-Mary has taught Origami classes at the College Days for Kids at UW-SP for two decades.
+The class will be taught by Mary Thomas, who grew up in Japan.
+She has served as a church organist and has a piano studio in her home.

 Fiddling for Violinists and Violists (violin and viola students who can play in G Major, ages 7-15).
 The level goes from Etude in Suzuki Book 1 through Suzuki Book 4.
 More advanced players will be given more challenging parts to play with the lesser advanced students.
 The teacher will be Lisa Deakins, who worked professionally for country singer Pam Tillis and Grand Ole Opry legend Whisperin' Bill Anderson.
 Mrs. Deakins is from South Carolina and is also on the ASI faculty.